 Should you pull up to Beaver, Utah’s Eagle Point for a weekend of skiing or snowboarding, chances are you’ll be enjoying a face full of powder in short order.
-That’s because Eagle Point restricts its operating hours to Friday through Monday.
+Eagle Point operates daily from mid-December through early January.
+For the remainder of the season, Eagle Point restricts its operating hours to Friday through Monday.
 As weekday storms stack up, eager powderhounds can reap a bountiful harvest amid scant lift lines on Friday mornings.
-Eagle Point provides a poignant lack of lift lines, the stunning scenery of the remote Tushar Mountain Range and a chance for families to slow down and connect.
+Eagle Point provides an escape from the ordinary amid the stunning scenery of the remote Tushar Mountain Range and a chance for families to slow down and connect.

 With ample lodging nearby, a weekend trek to Eagle Point is a vacation made simple.
 The affordable rates, reasonable lift ticket prices and some of the most attractively priced lessons in the state of Utah make Eagle Point a great destination for winter-loving families.
 Without breaking the bank, families can explore 650 acres of tree-lined groomers, steeps, a terrain park and refreshingly uncrowded slopes.
 Eagle Point feels a bit like a private country club sans any semblance of snobbery.
-This mountain maintains a welcoming atmosphere where tourists and locals alike feel right at home.
+This mountain maintains a welcoming atmosphere where guests can settle in and enjoy the mountain.

 Eagle Point Resort is located near Beaver, Utah off the I-15 highway on State Route 153.
 Approximate driving times (in favorable driving conditions) and distances are listed below: